What is Leber congenital amaurosis?

 - The treatment is delivered during a surgical procedure called a vitrectomy, which is performed in an operating room.

-- Patients typically see significant improvement in low-light conditions, though the treatment does not restore completely normal vision.
+- Patients may see improvement in low-light conditions, though the treatment typically does not restore completely normal vision.

-- The effects of the treatment have been shown to last for several years after the procedure.
+- The effects of the treatment have been shown to last for several years in some patients after the procedure.

 Gene therapy clinical trials

-Several promising gene therapy treatments for LCA are in the research and development phase.
-The following resources can help you learn about and join clinical trials:
+Several gene therapy candidates for LCA are in the research and development phase.

 Examples of clinical trials include:

-Researchers are testing a new gene editing treatment that works by correcting a specific problem in the CEP290 gene.
-In early studies, around two-thirds of participants improved their vision or mobility.
+Researchers are testing a new gene editing candidate that works by correcting a specific problem in the CEP290 gene.
+In early studies, around two-thirds of participants were reported to have improved their vision or mobility.
+This trial has been paused.

 Scientists are exploring a different approach for CEP290-related LCA.
-This treatment is called QR-110.
+This proposed treatment is called QR-110.
 This therapy uses specially designed molecules to help the gene work better.
-Earlier studies showed promising results.
-However, a larger study didn't meet expectations.
-The company doing the research is moving forward with another trial.

 Gene therapy for AIPL1-related LCA

-Researchers in the UK tested a gene therapy treatment in children with AIPL1-related vision loss.
-The treated eye showed improvements in vision and brain responses to visual signals.
-However, the untreated eye continued to decline.
+Researchers in the UK tested a gene therapy candidate in children with AIPL1-related vision loss.
+The treated eye was reported to have shown improvements in vision and brain responses to visual signals.
+However, the untreated eye reportedly continued to decline.

 GUCY2D gene therapy

 Another study is testing a treatment for people with mutations in the GUCY2D gene.
-After one year, some participants showed better mobility in low-light conditions.
-They also improved their ability to detect light.
+After one year, some participants were reported to have showed better mobility in low-light conditions.
+They also were reported to have improved their ability to detect light.

 LCA5 gene therapy

-Scientists are investigating a treatment for LCA5-related vision loss.
+Scientists are investigating a gene therapy candidate for LCA5-related vision loss.
 This therapy targets a protein called lebercilin.
 It helps transport important materials within the light-sensing cells of the eye.

 RDH12 gene therapy

-Additional gene therapy studies for RDH12-related LCA are planned by Opus Genetics.
+Additional gene therapy studies for RDH12-related LCA are planned.

 Living with Leber congenital amaurosis

-Living with Leber’s congenital amaurosis presents challenges that can affect all aspects of life.
+Living with Leber’s congenital amaurosis may present challenges that can affect all aspects of life.
 Doctors at teaching or university hospitals can help with diagnosis and care.
 This includes eye doctors, geneticists, counselors and pediatricians.
-Families can also benefit from support networks and resources such as:
+Families can also benefit from nonprofit support networks and resources.

 Early support